meteor/meteor/content/data-loading.md

 One point to be aware of is that if you allow the user to *modify* data in the "psuedo-collection" you are publishing in this fashion, you'll want to be sure to re-publish the modifications to them via the publication, to achieve an optimistic user experience.

+<h2 id="rest-interop">Working with REST APIs</h2>

+Publications and subscriptions are the primary way of dealing with data in Meteor's DDP protocol, but lots of data sources use the popular REST protocol for their API.
+It's useful to be able to convert between the two.

-<h2 id="loading-from-rest">Loading data from a REST endpoint with a publication</h2>
+<h3 id="loading-from-rest">Loading data from a REST endpoint with a publication</h3>

-As a concrete example of using the low-level API, consider the situation where you have some 3rd party REST endpoint which provides a changing set of data that's valuable to your users.
+As a concrete example of using the [low-level API](#custom-publication), consider the situation where you have some 3rd party REST endpoint which provides a changing set of data that's valuable to your users.
 How do you make that data available?

 One option would be to provide a Method that simply proxies through to the endpoint, for which it's the client's responsibility to poll and deal with the changing data as it comes in.
 So then it's the clients problem to deal with keeping a local data cache of the data, updating the UI when changes happen, etc. Although this is possible (you could use a Local Collection to store the polled data, for instance), it's simpler, and more natural to create a publication that does this polling for the client.